 How the BMO eclipse Visa Infinite* Card Compares

 When it comes to rewards cards in this category, people are usually looking for the best earn rate and the most extras and benefits.
 At $120 (first-year annual fee waiver)* annually, a card has to justify that expense.
 The BMO eclipse Visa Infinite* Card does a good job with the earn rate and has flexible points, but when it comes to the extras, there are stronger contenders.

 For example, the American Express Cobalt® Card charges a $155.88 ($12.99 monthly fee) annual fee, but it doesn’t offer a first-year annual fee waiver.
 However, it offers a more comprehensive travel insurance portfolio that includes more types of insurance – from travel accidents to flight or baggage delays and lost/stolen baggage.
 Both cards have fairly extensive membership perks, so your decision may well hinge on whether you prefer the membership offerings of Visa or American Express.

-The two cards have very similar earning structures: with the American Express Cobalt® Card has a fairly generous earn rate: Get 5 points per $1 spent on eligible food and drink in Canada, including groceries and food delivery, 3 points per dollar spent on streaming services, 2 points per dollar on travel and transit, and 1 point per dollar on everything else, and 1 additional Membership Rewards® point for every $1 spent as a charge on your Express Cobalt® Card on any eligible hotel or any car rental bookings made through American Express Travel.
-The BMO eclipse Visa Infinite* Card has a slightly broader category with 5 BMO Rewards points per $1 on groceries, dining, gas and transit* and 1 point per dollar on everything else*.
+The two cards have very similar earning structures.
+The American Express Cobalt® Card has a fairly generous earn rate: Get 5 points per $1 spent on eligible food and drink in Canada, including groceries and food delivery, 3 points per $1 spent on streaming services, 2 points per $1 on spent gas and transit like buses or taxicabs, 1 point per $1 spent on everything else, and 1 additional Membership Rewards® point for every $1 spent as a charge on your Express Cobalt® Card on any eligible hotel or any car rental bookings made through American Express Travel.
+The BMO eclipse Visa Infinite* Card has slightly broader categories: Earn 5x the BMO Rewards points on groceries, dining, gas and transit*, and 1 point per $1 on everything else*.
 However, it takes 100 points to redeem $1 in travel with American Express Membership Rewards.
 It takes 150 points to get $1 in travel with BMO Rewards.
 The earn rates are similar, but the value per point with American Express is higher.

 Both credit cards in your wallet are an asset.
 That way, you’ll never lose out on the opportunity to earn points when you’re at the checkout counter.